DavidAnson/markdownlint/README.md

 See [Rules.md](doc/Rules.md) for more details.

-~~Struck through~~ rules are deprecated and provided for backward-compatibility.

 > All rules with `heading` as part of their name are also available as `header`
 > aliases (e.g. `heading-increment` is also available as `header-increment`).
 > The use of `header` is deprecated and provided for backward-compatibility.